SixArm/unix-shell-script-kit/README.md

 ### space_format

-space_format: convert a string from any characters to solely alphanumeric and single internal space characters.
+Convert a string from any characters to solely alphanumeric and single internal space characters.

 ```sh
 space_format "**Foo** **Goo** **Hoo**"